AI-OR/2023/index.md

 - Length: Technical papers can be up to 7 pages, not including references and appendices.
 - Format: Submissions must be in PDF format, prepared using the [INFOR author kit](https://aaai.org/aaai-conference/).
 - Review Process: All papers will undergo a peer-review process.
 Selected papers will be presented in the poster session.
-- Publication: All accepted papers will be featured in a special issue of INFOR: Information Systems and Operational Research.
+- Publication: All accepted papers will be featured in a [special issue of INFOR](https://www.callforpapers.co.uk/ai4or) (Information Systems and Operational Research) -- Artificial Intelligence fOR Operations Research.
 - Submission Portal: Papers should be submitted via [INFOR portal](https://www.tandfonline.com/toc/tinf20/current).
   - Submission Instructions: The INFOR portal has a verification process to ensure submissions are from humans.
 To submit your paper:
     1. Visit the INFOR portal.